 Resources in the Religion Department

 - Graduate School Files.
-See the wire file box on top of the file cabinet in the religion department lounge.
+Located in the wire file box on top of the file cabinet in the religion department lounge.

 - Talk to faculty.
 We represent a range of graduate institutions and have a good sense of what religion major alumni are doing.
 Professor Asuka Sango serves as the Career Services Coordinator.